 Learn and Live in the Tetons

-The Teton Science Schools’ Graduate Program is an 11-month immersive, residence learning experience that weaves together academic coursework, practical teacher training and interdependent living.
+The Teton Science Schools’ Graduate Program is a nine-month immersive, residence learning experience that weaves together academic coursework, practical teacher training and interdependent living.
 Students that join the program will experience a unique blend of academic and practical training through coursework in ecology, education, and authentic teaching experiences in Grand Teton National Park, Yellowstone, as well as public and independent schools in the greater Wyoming landscape.

 Our program exists to develop effective place-based educators and equip them to become committed change-makers in their communities.

 transferable credits available

 Deep learning happens when you are connected to place, people, and self in authentic ways.
 Within our immersive program, graduate faculty facilitate learning experiences with a hands-on approach toward targeted outcomes.
 Faculty encourage students to reflect, think critically, and act with integrity.
 The TSS grad program uses a cohort model and block academics to emphasize depth over breadth.